Graduation Frequently Asked Questions

 Please see Gowning & Academic Dress for more information.

 What time should I arrive at Parliament House?

 Graduands should arrive 1 hour before the commencement of the ceremony.
-Graduands will need to go through Security, proceed upstairs to register, collect any guest tickets that have not already been collected, and be fitted for academic dress.
+Graduands will need to go through Security and proceed upstairs to register.

 How long are the ceremonies?